|Core Requirements with no Prerequisites*||Core Requirements with Prerequisites*|

 The communication waiver exam is offered prior to the start of each Fall term (typically in mid-July through mid-August).
 Evening MBA students (including Duals) may take the exam during one of these exam periods at any point in their education.
 Students may re-take the exam without penalty.
 If a student does not pass the Communication waiver exam during one of the available periods, the requirement must be satisfied with coursework.

 Students will need their uniqname and password to access the waiver exam via this website.
 A practice test is available at the same location.
-While you can take the practice test at any time, the actual 2015 waiver exam will only be available during a set time span of several weeks, July 20 (opening at 12:01 am) through August 24 (closing at 11:59 pm).
+While you can take the practice test at any time, the actual 2017 waiver exam will only be available during a set time span of several weeks, July 18 through August 27.

 For further details about the Communication Requirement and Communication courses, please review the Communication website.